-I’ve been hanging out on Mastodon since last November, when I was introduced to it for the first time.
+I’ve been hanging out on Mastodon lately.
 Mastodon is kind of like Twitter, but without the politicians, the outrage (🤞), or the algorithms.
 It’s also open source and decentralized, meaning that one person or company doesn’t control it.
 Instead, Mastodon is made up of many different servers (called “instances”) which are managed by different people; this is sometimes called the “Fediverse”.

 Since anyone can create their own Mastodon instance, there are many different instances to choose from.
-Many people join a general-purpose instance such as mastodon.social or mastodon.xyz (which is currently my home instance).
+Many people join a general-purpose instance such as mastodon.social or mastodon.xyz.
 Others join one or more topical instances, such as ruby.social (an instance for Ruby developers!).
 There’s a full instance list here.

 Oh yeah, and carrying on the whole proboscidea theme, instead of “tweets”, status updates on Mastodon are called “toots” (yeah it’s cutesy, deal with it).

 If you’re a developer, check out Mastodon’s source code: it’s open source and built with Ruby on Rails and Sidekiq (with React front-end).

 Mastodon is an implementation of a new web protocol called ActivityPub (which is itself inspired by an older protocol called OStatus).
 The W3C Recommendation for ActivityPub is here (read it—it’s super interesting to learn how federation works).